BACKGROUND

 The Contract constitutes the entire agreement between the parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations, and understandings between them, whether written or oral, relating to its subject matter.

-19.2 Waiver
+19.4 Waiver

 A waiver of any right or remedy under the Contract or by law is only effective if given in writing and shall not be deemed a waiver of any subsequent breach or default.
 A failure or delay by a party to exercise any right or remedy provided under the Contract or by law shall not constitute a waiver of that or any other right or remedy, nor shall it prevent or restrict any further exercise of that or any other right or remedy.
 No single or partial exercise of any right or remedy provided under the Contract or by law shall prevent or restrict the further exercise of that or any other right or remedy.

-19.3 Severance
+19.5 Severance

 If any provision or part-provision of the Contract is or becomes invalid, illegal, or unenforceable, it shall be deemed modified to the minimum extent necessary to make it valid, legal, and enforceable.
 If such modification is not possible, the relevant provision or part-provision shall be deemed deleted.
 Any modification to or deletion of a provision or part-provision under this clause shall not affect the validity and enforceability of the rest of the Contract.

-19.4 Notices
+19.6 Notices

-2. A notice or other communication shall be deemed to have been received: if delivered by hand, on signature of a delivery receipt or at the time the notice is left at the proper address; if sent by pre-paid first class post or other next working day delivery service, at 9.00 am on the second Business Day after posting; or, if sent by fax or email, at 9.00 am on the next Business Day after transmission.
+A notice or other communication shall be deemed to have been received: if delivered by hand, on signature of a delivery receipt or at the time the notice is left at the proper address; if sent by pre-paid first-class post or other next working day delivery service, at 9.00 am on the second Business Day after posting; or, if sent by email, at 9.00 am on the next Business Day after transmission.
+This clause does not apply to the service of any proceedings or other documents in any legal action or, where applicable, any other method of dispute resolution.

-19.5 Third party rights.
+19.7 Third party rights

-1. Unless it expressly states otherwise, the Contract does not give rise to any rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of the Contract.
+Unless it expressly states otherwise, the Contract does not give rise to any rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of the Contract.
+The rights of the parties to rescind or vary the Contract are not subject to the consent of any other person.

 CANCELLATION FORM

 To cancel your agreement, you must send a recorded email to [email protected]

 The Consumer Contracts (Information, Cancellation and Additional Payments) Regulations 2013